If you've paid off your phone but you're still on a contract plan, it's time to switch.

 |Monthly data||Kogan Mobile (SIM-only)||Catch Connect (SIM-only)||Yomojo (SIM-only)||Spintel (SIM-only)||Moose Mobile (SIM-only)||Vodafone Red Plus (contract)||Optus My Plan Plus (contract)||Telstra Go Mobile Plus (contract)|

 If, on the other hand, you're happy to continue paying your current monthly rate but want to get more bang for your buck, there are plenty of SIM-only plans for that, too.
-Rather than pay $60 for 5GB of data with Optus or Telstra, you could score as much as 30GB with the following SIM-only plans:
+Rather than paying more than $60 for 10GB of data with Optus or Telstra, you could score 30GB or more with the following SIM-only plans:

 High-value SIM-only plans